fnagel/fe_performance/README.md

 # TYPO3 fe_performance

 This extension helps to improve frontend performance in TYPO3 CMS.
-It adds JS minification and some tweaks to the JS handling in general.
-It's possible to minify all generated HTML.

 ## Features

+* Minification of JS (files and inline)
+* Exclude per page inline JS from concatenation
+* Move default JS to footer
+* Minify all generated HTML

+## What it does

 TYPO3 does gzip compression but no minification of JS files.
-This extension adds JavaScript minification to files and inline scripts by using the jsCompressHandler hook.
-Usage: config.compressJs needs to be enabled, gzip compression works as before.
+This extension adds JavaScript minification to files and inline scripts by using the `jsCompressHandler` hook.
+Usage: `config.compressJs` needs to be enabled, gzip compression works as before.

-When using "config.removeDefaultJS = external" TYPO3 generates temp JavaScript
+When using `config.removeDefaultJS = external` TYPO3 generates temp JavaScript
 files with all per page inline JS and some default JS.
-This way users need to download code from statc files multiple times, just because its merged with per page inline JS.
-You could exclude these files from concatenation with static files (includeJS and includeJSFooter) by enabling excludeInlineJsFromConcatenation in extension manager.
+This way users need to download code from static files multiple times, just because its merged with per page inline JS.
+You could exclude these files from concatenation with static files (includeJS and includeJSFooter) by enabling `excludeInlineJsFromConcatenation` option in extension manager.

-When using includeJSFooter to add JS files it's a little annoying the only remaining JS file in header is the default one.
-You could use option moveInlineJsToFooter in EM to move the file to the footer section.
+When using `includeJSFooter` to add JS files it's a little annoying the only remaining JS file in header is the default one.
+You could use option `moveInlineJsToFooter` in EM to move the file to the footer section.

 ### JavaScript minifiers